elastisys/compliantkubernetes/docs/adr/0033-run-cluster-api-controllers-on-service-cluster.md

 * Good, single cluster has to be bootstrapped
 * Good, will not contain Kubernetes admin credentials in workload cluster

-### Management cluster
+### Management Cluster

 * Good, no additional resource requirements
-* Good, management cluster has required supporting services
+* Good, Management Cluster has required supporting services
-* Bad, workload cluster lose management (auto healing and auto scaling) on management cluster failure, although...
+* Bad, workload cluster lose management (auto healing and auto scaling) on Management Cluster failure, although...
 * Good, workload cluster state can be backed up and restored
 * Good, environment can be managed as a group or individually if needed, although...
 * Bad, all cluster can be impacted by configuration mistakes, although...